open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 Whenever possible, associate your statements to the context that the statement intend to transform.
 Although you can modify resource attributes associated to a span using the `trace` context, it is more efficient to use the `resource` context.
-This is because modifying resource attributes at the `trace` context means modifying the resource once per span associated to the resource.
+This is because contexts are nested: the efficiency comes because higher-level contexts can avoid iterating through any of the contexts at a lower level.

 ## Supported functions: